-Artists, activists, community groups, curators, students, academics, funders and sectors working in the arts and social realm are invited to join the conversation through a series of events in our new Project Space and other venues around the city.
+Artists, activists, community groups, curators, students, academics, funders and sectors working in the arts and social realm are invited to join the conversation through a series of events in Studio I and other venues around the city.

 Convened by the Social Art Network.

 Over two-days artists from around the country will come together to share practice, showcase work and explore what it means to be making art through social engagement right now.